sbmlteam/deviser/docs/src/source/defining_package.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The **Full Name** field is the name that will be used to refer to the
-package in documentation e.g. ‘Imaginary Package Foo’.
+package in documentation, e.g., ‘Imaginary Package Foo’.
 This is a required field.

 The Package **required** checkbox
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The **required** checkbox is used to indicate whether the package may change the mathematical interpretation of the core model and corresponds to the required attribute on the <sbml> element declaring this package (see below).
+The **required** checkbox is used to indicate whether the package may change the mathematical interpretation of the core model ([SBML_L3]_) and corresponds to the required attribute on the <sbml> element declaring this package (see below).